-The commercial development has mostly taken place in the northern portion of the city along Business Highway 45, in an area of high visibility from USH 45.
-Industrial growth has also occurred in the northeastern portion of New London with the newest developments being in the industrial park located north of Spurr Road and east of USH 45.
-Again, these lands were chosen for development because of its close proximity to USH 45.
+The commercial development has mostly taken place in the northern portion of the city along Business Highway 45, in an area of high visibility from WIS 45.
+Industrial growth has also occurred in the northeastern portion of New London with the newest developments being in the industrial park located north of Spurr Road and east of WIS 45.
+Again, these lands were chosen for development because of their close proximity to WIS 45.